Pylons/pyramid_cookbook/configuration/whirlwind_tour.rst

 functions at startup time directly.
 Using ``config.include()`` makes automatic conflict resolution work properly.

-A third-party developer needn't satisfy himself with only the directives provided by Pyramid like ``add_route`` and ``add_view``.
+A developer needn't satisfy himself with only the directives provided by Pyramid like ``add_route`` and ``add_view``.
 He can add directives to the Configurator.
-This makes it easy for other people to add application-specific configuration.
-For example, let's say you'd like to allow people to change the "site name" of your application (let's pretend the site name is used in some web UI somewhere).
-Let's pretend you'd like to do this by allowing people to call a ``set_site_name`` directive on the Configurator.
+This makes it easy for him to allow other developers to add application-specific configuration.
+For example, let's pretend you're creating an extensible application, and you'd like to allow developers to change the "site name" of your application (the site name is used in some web UI somewhere).
+Let's further pretend you'd like to do this by allowing people to call a ``set_site_name`` directive on the Configurator.
 This is a bit of a contrived example, because it would probably be a bit easier in this particular case just to use a deployment setting, but humor me for the purpose of this example.
 Let's change our app.py to look like this:

 .. code-block:: python